iotaledger/susee-streams-poc/test/README.md

 [--dev-eui](../sensor/README.md#static-deveui)
 argument of the *Sensor* CLI, to specify a static DevEUI facilitating a later *Sensor Reinitialization*.
+You only need to use `--dev-eui`, if you need to reuse the DevEUI for repetitive tests, where the `wallet-sensor.txt` file is not guarantied to be maintained.

 Have a look into the `Initialization vs. Reinitialization` hints in the [Sensor Initialization](#sensor-initialization) section above, and the